learn-academy-2023-foxtrot/apartment-app-frontend-buoyant-duo-instructors/README.md

 ## Icebox
 - {} for imports: when and why
 ### Answer
-- {} are designated for named modules or components.
+- {} are designated for named exports from modules or components.
 Named exports are used when a library offers multiple features or components that can be imported selectively, for example UI components from reactstrap and Routing components from react-router-dom.
 - {} are not required for default exports.
 Default exports are suitable when a library provides a single primary component or function, for example the files for each React component and the mock data files.

 ## Blocker